 Time Sample Tasks Expected Outcome Resources 15' Warm up Avoid the use of visual images for this topic Set discussion ground rules Review the language of avoidance and deflection Set ground rules Review the language of avoidance and deflection PLS Worksheet: Get Ready!
-20' Students predict one thing they expect to read and write one question for each of the section of the booklet Students scan the PLS Booklet, Family Law: Family Violence, to check their predictions and answer their questions Develop the reading strategies of prediction and questioning Scan for details PLS Worksheet: Predict!
-Family Law: Family Violence 15' Vocabulary Students analyze the differences between similar words Students write and share sentences that illustrate the difference between the similar words Teach pronunciation as needed Apply vocabulary building strategies PLS Worksheet: Build your Vocabulary!
+20' Predict and read Students predict one thing they expect to read and write one question for each of the section of the booklet Students scan the PLS Booklet, Family Violence & Abuse, to check their predictions and answer their questions Develop the reading strategies of prediction and questioning Scan for details PLS Worksheet: Predict!
+Family Violence & Abuse 15' Vocabulary Students analyze the differences between similar words Students write and share sentences that illustrate the difference between the similar words Teach pronunciation as needed Apply vocabulary building strategies PLS Worksheet: Build your Vocabulary!
 40' Read and summarize Students read the PLS booklet and summarize the key information in a series of graphic organizers Students demonstrate an understanding of the procedures for a criminal court case Take notes and summarize information Understand procedures PLS Worksheet: Read and Summarize!
-40' Grammar: Conditionals Students read and discuss the structure, order of clauses and use of modal verbs in conditional sentences In small groups, students match a condition with a result They select a modal to complete the sentence, justifying their choice based on certainty Understand court procedures Demonstrate understanding of key concepts from the reading PLS Worksheet: It's Conditional!
+40' Grammar: Conditionals Students read and discuss the structure, order of clauses and use of modal verbs in conditional sentences In small groups, students match a condition with a result They select a modal to complete the sentence, justifying their choice based on certainty They can read and check their sentences Understand court procedures Demonstrate understanding of key concepts from the reading PLS Worksheet: It's Conditional!